ResearchKit/ResearchKit/docs/Survey/CreatingSurveys-template.markdown

 answer a question or an item in a form.
 For example, consider a survey question such as "On a scale of 1 to 10, how much pain do you feel?"
-The answer format for this question would naturally be a continuous scale on that range, so you can use scale answer format (`ORKScaleAnswerFormat`), and set its `minimum` and `maximum` properties to reflect the desired range.
+The answer format for this question would naturally be a discrete scale on that range, so you can use scale answer format (`ORKScaleAnswerFormat`), and set its `minimum` and `maximum` properties to reflect the desired range.
 The following are the rules bound with scale answer format -